Challenge: Slow-to-pay clients damaged firm's ability to pay year-end commitments

-A global law firm was faced with short-term—but significant— cash flow problems as the fourth quarter drew to a close and they waited for outstanding receivables to be paid.
+A global law firm was faced with short-term—but significant— cash flow problems as the fourth quarter ended and it waited for outstanding receivables to be paid.
 Unable to draw down its bank line at the end of the year, the firm was confronted with a difficult choice: Hold off on paying year-end commitments or risk a cash shortfall that threatened the firm’s solvency.

-Legal finance providers can purchase a portion of a firm’s outstanding hourly or contingent-fee receivables—allowing firms to recognize the revenue they receive immediately, regardless of when clients pay outstanding bills.
+To accelerate the firm’s payment, Burford purchased $30 million of a firm’s outstanding hourly fee receivables—allowing the firm to recognize the revenue it received immediately, without taking on debt and regardless of when clients paid outstanding bills.

-The firm was able to monetize completed litigation and client work, providing the firm flexibility to use the funds to support operations and cover cash-intensive end-of-year financing obligations, such as partner profit shares and guaranteed cash payments, partner retirements and associate and employee bonuses.
+The firm used the funds to support operations and cover cash-intensive end-of-year financing obligations, such as partner profit shares and guaranteed cash payments, partner retirements and associate and employee bonuses.